Virtual Audio Cable for Mac

 How Do You Test a Virtual Audio Cable on Mac?

-Test a virtual audio cable by setting the soundboard output to the multi-output device, opening the receiving application (OBS, Discord, Zoom), selecting BlackHole as the input device, and triggering a sound.
+Test a virtual audio cable by setting the soundboard output to the virtual device (LitLink or a multi-output device with BlackHole), opening the receiving application (OBS, Discord, Zoom), selecting the virtual audio cable as the input device, and triggering a sound.
 The receiving application's audio meter should show activity when the soundboard pad fires.

 • Set system output to the multi-output device System Settings > Sound > Output